Skip to main content

 asyncio.run(push())

-Make sure your service is still running (meshagent service run "main.py" --room=queue-test).
+Make sure your service is still running (meshagent service run "main.py" --room=quickstart).
 From a different tab in your terminal you can run the python file we created to send a task to the queue.

 bash